ExcelentProject/twitter-analysis-app/README.md

 ./get-telegram-messages.sh telegram-topic-source
 ```

-For demostration of Telegram sink connected we need to deploy our KafkaStreams app.
-You can do it by th efollowing command:
+For demo of Telegram sink connector we need to deploy our KafkaStreams app.
+You can do it by the following command:
 ```bash
 oc apply -f clients-examples/hello-world-streams.yaml
 ```